vtex/splunkevents-js/README.md

   // Max time to wait until flush events.
 Requires 'autoFlush' option.
   debounceMaxWait: 5000 //default

-  // Retry to send events using the debounced flush function
+  // If the request fail, retry to send events using the debounced flush function
   autoRetryFlush: true, //default

   // VTEX's default endpoint to Splunk